openshift-kni/baremetal-deploy/README.md

 * `shared-labs-prep` - Creates the BM bridge, powers on nodes, sets boot order etc. This role runs on the provisioner host.
 * `node-prep` - Prepares the provisioner node for the OpenShift Installer by installing needed packages, creating necessary directories etc. This role runs on the provisioner host.
 * `installer` - Actually drives the OpenShift Installer.
 This role runs on the provisioner host.

+Scale Up worker roles
+* `scale-bootstrap` - This role is similar to **boostrap**, but runs only during scale up worker playbook execution, it is responsible for gathering inventory details from the local file `ocpdeployednodeinv.json` and `ocpnondeployednodeinv.json`.
+It validates the input `worker_count` with the available non deployed nodes.
+* `scale-node-prep` - This role is similar to **shared-labs-prep**, runs only during scale up worker playbook execution, it is responsible for setting up the boot order on the new worker nodes.
+* `scale-worker` - This is the main role which does all openshift operations, it creates BMC scecret, BMH objects for new host and scale worker machinesets.

 The tree structure is shown below: